KobeW50/linux-scripts/README.md

 <img src="/assets/nemo-script-demo.gif" width="1200"/>

 **Limitations:**
+- You can't copy/move items into the shortcut.
 - Folder shortcuts will open in a new tab instead of the current tab.
 - Applications don't treat the shortcuts as symlinks.
 The shortcuts are just meant for navigation within Nemo.
 - It only works on local folders/files (ie: not through FTP, Samba, NFS, etc.).